 This course aims to develop students' ability to recognize and appreciate the power of language through careful engagement with novels, plays, poetry, and short stories.
-Reading works by classical and contemporary writers, students consider important themes; make meaningful connections through close reading, critical thinking, and careful writing; and begin to recognize the interconnectedness of texts.
+Reading works by classical and contemporary writers, students consider important themes; make meaningful connections through close reading, critical thinking, and careful writing; and begin to recognize the ways in which texts are connected.
 The class incorporates both discussion to encourage students' exploration of ideas and writing to support their expression of those ideas.
 Students learn fundamental structures, devices, and conventions of fiction, drama, and poetry; they also practice different forms of composition with an emphasis on analytical writing.
-Texts may include selected short stories, The House on Mango Street, The Odyssey, Antigone, Penelopiad, and Romeo and Juliet.
+Texts may include selected short stories, The Absolutely True Diary of a Part-Time Indian, The House on Mango Street, The Odyssey, Antigone, Fahrenheit 451, Penelopiad, and Romeo and Juliet.